-Crossing Praza do Toural, and continuing along its Cantón, we will come across the shopwindow of Ultramarinos Carro, a food shop that has hardly changed since the first half of the 20th century.
+Crossing Praza do Toural, and continuing along its Cantón, we will come across the shopwindow of Ultramarinos Carro.
 These shops are called “ultramarinos coloniales,” or simply “ultramarinos,” in reference to the times when they sold exotic products from “ultramar” (overseas), which were canned to keep longer.
 They are now a bastion of fine Galician gastronomy: their shelves feature a mix of cheeses, Galician wines, eau-de-vies, chorizos, canned or dehydrated turnip tops, canned Galician fish and seafood, canned or dried seaweed and even canned nettles produced in Galicia.

 Of Galician cheeses, the most famous is the tender “queso de tetilla,” which stands out due to its curious cone shape.
 We can identify San Simón da Costa by its bullet shape and smoky aroma, and the greasy “queso de O Cebreiro” by its chef’s-hat shape.
 The fourth variety is the creamy Arzúa-Ulloa, a first-class dessert when eaten with quince and bread.
 Although not cured, Galician cheeses keep well.
 Ideal for taking home!